modernjuliaworkflows/modernjuliaworkflows.github.io/optimizing/index.md

 ``` -->

 Finally, it's worth noting that certain computations may be optimized away by the compiler before the benchmark takes place, resulting in suspicuously fast performance, however the [details of this](https://juliaci.github.io/BenchmarkTools.jl/stable/manual/#Understanding-compiler-optimizations) are beyond the scope of this post and most users should not worry at all about this.

+### Chairmarks.jl
+This package offers an alternative to BenchmarkTools.jl, promising _significantly_ faster benchmarking at the cost of

 ### Other tools